[GUIDE] Prior art searches and patents: the guide

 Good to know : in France, it has been possible since 2020 to oppose a granted patent with the INPI.
 In the same spirit as for the filing of third-party observations, companies have a period of 9 months, from the grant of the patent, to oppose them .
 If the opposition is well founded, this approach may result in the total or partial revocation of the patent or its maintenance in a modified form.

-PATENT PRIORITY SEARCH: THE PROCEDURE TO FOLLOW
+PATENT PRIOR LIABILITY SEARCH: THE PROCEDURE TO FOLLOW

 Filing a patent application requires effort, time and money. your best interest to identify potential pitfalls early on.
 This therefore involves systematically searching for any document which may have already made public the subject of the invention or the process for which you are about to claim authorship.